anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The entire Authority Key Identifier object from the certificate i.e. the '`extnValue`' OCTET STRING is to be included, comprising the ASN.1 DER encoding of the '`AuthorityKeyIdentifier`' structure as defined in {{Section 4.2.1.1 of RFC5280}}.
 This includes the ASN.1 DER encoding of the SEQUENCE as well as the OCTET STRING element (tagged 0) that is named '`keyIdentifier`' with type '`KeyIdentifier`'.

-Note that per {{IDEVID}}, only the first optional element named '`keyIdentifier`' is expected to be found in an IDevID certificate, not the '`authorityCertIssuer`' or the '`authorityCertSerialNumber`'.
+Note that per {{DEVID}}, only the first optional element named '`keyIdentifier`' is expected to be found in an IDevID certificate, not the '`authorityCertIssuer`' or the '`authorityCertSerialNumber`'.
 However, because of the above requirement to include the full '`extnValue`' OCTET STRING, even if the non-expected elements would be present, they would be included in the '`idevid-issuer`' value in a Voucher Request or Voucher.

 ## Errata closed